-For the education and training in radiation protection a national system exists with four levels of education.
+For the education and training in radiation protection a national system exists with several levels of education.
 The government recognizes training institutes for a specific training of radiation protection.
 For getting a degree in radiation protection, an exam has to be passed.

 In the Dutch system of radiation protection, it is a requirement that a LH has an adequate degree of expertise in the field of radiation protection.
-The quality of the expertise depends on the application and on the risk and is extensively regulated in the Radiation Protection Decree (Bs), in the Ordinance Radiation Protection EZ and in the licences.
+The quality of the expertise depends on the application and on the risk and is extensively regulated in the Radiation Protection Decree (Bs), subordinate regulation and in the licences.

-Anticipating on the implementation of Euratom Directive 2013/59, the registration of the Radiation Protection Experts (RPE), (the co-ordinating expert - level 3 and the general co-ordinating expert -level 2) has been started.
-This registration will be legally required from January 2015.
-For the evaluation of risk and other regulated tasks, the LH is obliged to involve a (general) co-ordinating expert.
+Anticipating on the implementation of Euratom Directive 2013/59, the registration of the Radiation Protection Experts (RPE), (the coordinating expert - level 3 and the general coordinating expert -level 2) has been introduced.
+For the evaluation of risk and other regulated tasks, the LH is obliged to involve a (general) coordinating expert.